Step 1 - Using Trello for organizing development work

 More on that later - back to the timer now.

 Clicking on the timer button starts the timer, and lets you attach a project to the time entry.
-Projects are one of Toggl's features designed for better organization of tracking data (tags and tasks are others).
+Projects are one of Toggl Track's features designed for better organization of tracking data (tags and tasks are others).

 Let’s also take a look into the same issue in GitHub.
 Again, the timer is visible right at the top of the issue:

-With the Toggl Button you can basically start the timer from whichever site you prefer.
-The data is synced to Toggl in any case.
+With the Toggl Track browser extension you can basically start the timer from whichever site you prefer.
+The data is synced to Toggl Track in any case.